maypok86/otter/README.md

 <img width="60%" src="./assets/results/oltp.png" alt="oltp" />

-In summary, we have that S3-FIFO (otter) is inferior to W-TinyLFU (theine) on lfu friendly workloads (databases, search, analytics), but has a greater or equal hit ratio on web workloads.
+In summary, we have that S3-FIFO (otter) is inferior to W-TinyLFU (theine) on lfu friendly traces (databases, search, analytics), but has a greater or equal hit ratio on web traces.

 ## 👏 Contribute <a id="contribute" />